-It is important that your classmates know who you are, what you do and how they can get in touch with you.
+It is important that your classmates know who you are, what you do and how they can get in touch with you, never more-so than now in our largely virtual world.
 Remember, there is no right or wrong way of collecting feedback.
 We suggest that you trial a few methods to see what engages your class mates the most, and to see which feedback methods you feel the most comfortable in delivering.
 You don't have to stick with just one method of feedback, you can try out different methods depending on the type of information you are wanting to collect.
 Here are some examples of effective methods of communication: